mrlesmithjr/dotfiles/README.md

 # Dotfiles

 A collection of my `.dotfiles` including a [setup](setup.sh) script.
-This script will setup all the things.
+This script will set up all the things.

 ## Build Status